nkohari/nate.io/src/pages/2008/custom-selection-heuristics-in-ninject.md

 ---
 title: Custom Selection Heuristics in Ninject
+subtitle: More customization options in deciding which items to inject.
 date: 2008-10-14 05:50:00
 category: ninject
+song: spotify:track:15JHH5FBawCL7DmCcUxlUp
 ---

 <span class='drop-cap'>I haven't blogged</span> about Ninject for awhile, but that doesn't mean that the project is entirely dormant. :) Version 1.5 will be coming out relatively soon, but I wanted to give a preview of a new feature that I think is pretty damn cool.
 It's currently available in the [Subversion trunk](http://ninject.googlecode.com/svn/trunk/) if you'd like to flex the bytes yourself.